aleckendall/ngx-timeline-vertical/README.md

 ## <a name="description-id"></a>What is Angular Timeline Vertical?

-ngx-timeline-vertical is an Angular library that can be imported into any Angular application for quickly creation of a vertical timeline. ngx-timeline-vertical is responsive and lightweight.
+ngx-timeline-vertical is an Angular library that can be imported into any Angular application for quick creation of a vertical timeline. ngx-timeline-vertical is responsive and lightweight.
 The code can be viewed on [github](https://github.com/welcher2/ngx-timeline-vertical).
 Created by Alec Kendall.

 ## <a name="dependencies-id"></a>Dependencies